-The GASB issued Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68 ("GASB 73"), in June 2015.
+The GASB issued Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisious of GASB Statements 67 and 68 ("GASB 73"), in June 2015.
 The objective of this statement is to improve the usefulness of information about pensions included in the general purpose external financial reports of state and local governments for making decisions and assessing accountability.
 This Statement is effective for fiscal years beginning after June 15, 2015 - except those provisions that address employers and governmental nonemployer contributing entities for pensions that are not within the scope of GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27, which are effective for fiscal years beginning after June 15, 2016.
-The University is evaluating whether there will be any material impact from its adoption of GASB 73.
+The University has determined there was no impact from the adoption of GASB 73.

 The GASB issued Statement No. 74, Financial Reporting for Postemployment Benefit Plans Other Than Pension Plans ("GASB 74"), in June 2015.
 The objective of this Statement is to improve the usefulness of information about postemployment benefits other than pensions (other postemployment benefits or "OPEB") included in the general purpose external financial reports of state and local governmental OPEB plans for making decisions and assessing accountability.
 This Statement is effective for financial statements for fiscal years beginning after June 15, 2016.
-The University is evaluating whether there will be any material impact from its adoption of GASB 74.
+The University is evaluating whether there will he any material impact from its adoption of GASB 74.

-The GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployement Benefits Other Than Pensions, ("GASB 75"), in June 2015.
-The objective of this Statement is to improve accounting and financial reporting by state andgovernments for OPEB.
+The GASB issued Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, ("GASB 75"), in June 2015.
+The objective of this Statement is to improve accounting and financial reporting by state and governments for OPEB.
 This Statement is effective for fiscal years beginning after June 15, 2017.
 The University is evaluating whether there will be any material impact from its adoption of GASB 75.

 The GASB issued Statement No. 76, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments, ("GASB 76") in June 2015.
 The objective of this Statement is to identify - in the context of the current governmental financial reporting environment - the hierarchy of generally accepted accounting principles ("GAAP").
 This Statement supersedes Statement No. 55, The Hierarchy of Generally Accepted Accounting Principles for State and Local Governments.
 This Statement is effective for financial statements for periods beginning after June 15, 2015, and should be applied retroactively.
-The University is evaluating whether there will be any material impact from its adoption of GASB 76.
+The University has determined there was no impact from the adoption of GASB 76.